capslocky/git-cheat-sheet/git.md

-git checkout --track origin [branch_name] | Create local branch as a copy of existing remote branch <br> (and set as upstream) git checkout -b [branch_name] | Create new local branch and switch to it git checkout [branch_name] | Switch to another local branch git status | Show current branch, changed files and ahead/behind status git status -sb | The same, but shortly git commit -m "[message]" | Create new local commit from index git push -u origin head | Send current local branch as **new** remote branch <br> (and set as upstream) git push | Send new local commits of the current branch to its <br> **existing** upstream branch (remote expects fast-forward)
+git checkout --track origin [branch_name] | Create local branch as a copy of existing remote branch <br> (and set as upstream) git checkout -b [branch_name] | Create new local branch and switch to it git checkout [branch_name] | Switch to another local branch git status -sb | Show current branch, changed files and ahead/behind status git commit -m "[message]" | Create new local commit from index git push -u origin head | Send current local branch as **new** remote branch <br> (and set as upstream) git push | Send new local commits of the current branch to its <br> **existing** upstream branch (remote expects fast-forward)